-Loss on Contributions Receivable
+Refund on Contributions Receivable

-During the year ending June 30, 2016, the Foundation recognized a loss of \$1,458,163 related to gifts received from donors in prior years for specific projects.
+During the years ended June 30, 2017 and 2016, the Foundation recognized refunds of \$293,828 and \$1,458,163, respectively, related to gifts received from donors in prior years for specific projects.
 When donors were originally approached about giving to the Foundation to support these projects, an estimated total cost of the project was determined and the donors agreed to fund the total cost.
-In the current year, the projects were completed and, due to cost savings recognized by the Foundation in fulfilling the donor's intent, the total gift amount originally recorded was not needed.
+In the years ended June 30, 2017 and 2016, the projects were completed and, due to cost savings recognized by the Foundation in fulfilling the donor's intent, the total gift amount originally recorded was not needed.
 In accordance with donor requests the excess funds received were returned to the donor or the outstanding receivable was cancelled and a corresponding loss was recognized.